 Our current research thrusts are in the areas of functionalized nanoparticles for targeted vaccine and drug delivery, rational protein stabilization strategies using nanostructured biodegradable block copolymers, multifunctional nanoparticles for biosensing and enzymatic catalysis, and the development of combinatorial and high throughput technology for synthesis and testing of biomaterials.
-Our research is currently funded by NSF, NIH, DOD, HRSA, and the Roy J. Carver Foundation.
+Our research is currently funded by NIH, NSF, DOD, USDA, and companies.

 Ph.D.
 Chemical Engineering, Purdue University, 1996